-Whether in the Phoenix area, or anywhere in Arizona, per A.R.S §13-1402 “Indecent Exposure” is committed when a person exposes his or her genitals or anus, or a female exposes the areola or nipple of her breast (not including when breastfeeding), and another person is present, and the defendant is reckless about whether such other person, as a reasonable person, would be offended or alarmed by the act.
+Under Arizona Law, and per A.R.S §13-1402, the charge of “Indecent Exposure” is committed when a person exposes his or her genitals or anus, or a female exposes the areola or nipple of her breast (not including when breastfeeding), and another person is present, and the defendant is reckless about whether such other person, as a reasonable person, would be offended or alarmed by the act.

 The key to the statute is whether a person is “reckless” and whether the other person reasonably would be “offended.”
 A person cannot allege Indecent Exposure when they walk into a locker room, and see naked people inside, and claim that is offends you.
 Obviously, any “reasonable person” would expect to see nudity in a locker room.

 Need a Phoenix Indecent Exposure Lawyer?
 Contact David Michael Cantor if you have been charged with Indecent Exposure.
-Call 24/7 602-307-0808 or click here to fill out our confidential form to setup a Free Consultation.
+Call our offices 24/7 at 602-307-0808 or click here to fill out our confidential form to setup a Free Consultation.

 Possible Punishment for Indecent Exposure

-Additionally, a defendant who is convicted of a felony violation of this section and who has two or more historical prior felony convictions for a violation of this section or section 13-1403 (involving indecent exposure or public sexual indecency to a minor who is under fifteen years of age) shall be sentenced to a term of imprisonment of minimum six (6) years incarceration, presumptive ten (10) years, and maximum fifteen (15) years incarceration.
+Additionally, a defendant who is convicted of a felony violation of this law, and who has two or more historical prior felony convictions for a violation of this section or section ARS 13-1403 (involving indecent exposure or public sexual indecency to a minor who is under fifteen years of age), shall be sentenced to a term of imprisonment of minimum six (6) years incarceration, presumptive ten (10) years, and maximum fifteen (15) years incarceration.